MichaelBoegner/interviewer/README.md

 - **Unit Tests**: Every core domain (`user`, `token`, `interview`, `conversation`) is covered using table-driven tests and a mock repository layer.
 This verifies business logic independently from the database.
 - **Integration Tests**: `handlers/handlers_test.go` validates full end-to-end request flows using a Dockerized PostgreSQL test database.
 The `Makefile` automates setup, teardown, and migration steps to simulate a production-like environment.

-Tests are run consistently during development to ensure correctness, stability, and maintainability.
-CI is coming next (see Development Roadmap below)
+Tests are run consistently during development and are integrated into the CI pipeline to ensure correctness, stability, and maintainability.

 ## 🛣️ Development Roadmap